sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupdisplay.md

-For the list of the Windows® editions and architectures that this component supports, see [Microsoft-Windows-Setup](microsoft-windows-setup.md).
+For the list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-Setup](microsoft-windows-setup.md).

 ## XML Example